 The President's Cabinet provides oversight of a range of issues that affect the PAU community.
-The Council is composed of the President, the Vice President for Academic Affairs, the Vice President for Finance, the Vice President of Continuing and Professional Studies, the Dean for Institutional Effectiveness & Chief of Staff, the Director of Student Services, and the Director of External Relations.
+The Council is composed of the President, the Vice President for Academic Affairs, the Vice President for Finance, the Vice President of Continuing and Professional Studies, the Dean for Institutional Effectiveness & Chief of Staff, the Dean of Students, the Director of External Relations, and the Director of Development.